p2635/course-plain-lang-01/README.md

 Second-hand rugs?

-# Exercise Three: Website comparison
+# Exercise three: Website comparison

 Below are two websites for you to visit.